NewsLocal

 Maggy speaking with dennis.jpg

 Throughout Saturday afternoon, Linda Belz was moving out different loads of laundry and folding up clean clothes to be ready for pick up.
-With three washers and four dryers, Linda explained she has to 'keep them going and synchronizing' them so it doesn't drain at the same time.
+With three washers and four dryers, Linda explained she has to "keep them going and synchronizing" them so it doesn't drain at the same time.

 James with laundry.jpg

-Tigue came later in the evening to pick up his laundry, expressing his appreciation to Linda and Dennis for helping the communityduring this difficult time.
-He said, "It's such a help to community, Ned strong.
+"It's such a help to the community, Ned strong.
 Everybody in Ned is really strong in supporting everybody.
 People giving out food, laundry, and money.
-It's a great town, Ned strong, stay strong Ned."
+It's a great town, Ned strong, stay strong, Ned," said Tigue.

 Linda folding laundry.jpg

-Depending on the weather, Belz said the unit will be staying for a month and that there will be another laundry unit from New Mexico going to southwest Colorado to help the flooding victims.
+Depending on the weather, Linda Belz said the unit will be staying for a month and that there will be another laundry unit from New Mexico going to southwest Colorado to help the flooding victims.

 Denver7 | Your Voice: Get in touch with Maggy Wolanske